Psychometric tests: Stop wasting your company money

 The question then is, why have they not told you?
 Hmmm… well, if they are selling tests, it won’t take too much to figure out the reasons and financial motives for their silence on such damning facts.

-When challenged on the above many proponents of psychometric testing claim: “Of course, we don’t just use one test.
+When challenged with the above facts many proponents of psychometric testing claim: “Of course, we don’t just use one test.
 We use many for greater accuracy.”

 Let’s examine that reasoning.